JUSTNOVICE/Parallel/README.md

 2.Investigated the advantages and disadvantages of different parallel programming models (MPI, OpenMP and Pthread)
 3.Implemented the algorithm searching biology database on the multi-core processor with OpenMP
+#
+I paralleled original source code.
+It took me a lot of time to read and understand the structure of the code and parallel it properly and effciently.